DarkSkiesOfficial/directors-cut-instructions/README.md

-# Director's Cut Instructions
+# DarkSkies Director's Cut Model Instructions
-*Extended character definitions for those who want to go deeper*
+*Extended character instructions for those who want to go deeper*

 ## What This Is